Alcohol Control Bylaw consultation

 - to let people know how they can give feedback.

-The following options have been considered regarding how Council could proceed after it has undertaken the consultation process:
+The following options were considered regarding how Council could proceed after it has undertaken the consultation process:

 Option 1 – adopt the draft bylaw